panoramix360/civi-exercise/README.md

 # backend

 The backend is really simple since it's not the focus of the exercise, it is made using NodeJS + Express to keep it simple.
-It is using `body-parser` to parse JSON responses.
-It's using `Jest` for tests and `ESLint` to check static code.
+It is using `body-parser` to parse JSON responses, `Jest` for tests and `ESLint` to check static code.

-The messages array are being created when the first client calls `/messages`, the array is keeped in memory only for simplicity.
+The messages array is being created when the first client calls `/messages`, the array is stored in memory only for simplicity.

 ### Ideas for improvements